 Emily graduated from U.C.
 Davis School of Law in 2004, where she was a Senior Articles Editor on the U.C.
 Davis Law Review and active in the Lambda Law Students Association.

 Prior to his work at MCE, Jeremy worked for the San Francisco Public Utilities Commission and the Clean Coalition.
-Jeremy received his Masters of Public Administration in Sustainable Management in May of 2011 from Presidio Graduate School in San Francisco, California, and his Bachelors of Arts in Chemistry from Reed College in Portland, Oregon.
+Jeremy has a MPA in Sustainable Management from Presidio Graduate School in San Francisco, CA, and a BA in Chemistry from Reed College in Portland, OR.

 Martha received her BA in Political Science and International Studies from the University of Iowa in 2006 and her MBA in Sustainable Enterprise from Dominican University of San Rafael in 2014.